jessica-richards/oxford-judo-club/Oxford-University-Judo-Club-Constitution.md

 - (a) Junior members of the University's Permanent Private Halls who are not matriculated into the University;
 - (b) Junior members of Ruskin College; Plater College; Ripon College, Cuddesdon; St Stephen's House; The Oxford Institute of Legal Practice and The Westminster Institute of Oxford Brookes University;
-- (c) Other persons not being resident junior members of the University, or of one of the institutions listed in (b) above, provided that non-university members shall not constitution more than one-fifth of the total membership;
+- (c) Other persons not being resident junior members of the University, or of one of the institutions listed in **3.3 (b)** above, provided that non-university members shall not constitute more than one-fifth of the total membership;
-- (d) Members as specified under (c) shall inform themselves of the regulations regarding non-University use of the Sports Centre;
+- (d) Members as specified under **3.3 (c)** shall inform themselves of the regulations regarding non-University use of the Sports Centre;

-**3.4.** All members shall on joining, shall automatically become members of "Oxford Judo".
+**3.4.** All members shall, on joining, automatically become members of "Oxford Judo".

 **3.5** All members shall be required to sign a declaration accepting all responsibility for possible injury, loss of personal effects, etc. It will be communicated to members that the Club recommends BJA individual membership.